Let's start with the basics...

-Shared deeded ownership of timeshare ownership means that each owner shares a percentage of the deeded title to a particular property.
+Timeshares are typically sold as deeded property, meaning that the purchaser has ownership rights to the property.
 In this case, each owner's annual vacation gets sold in weekly shares.
 That means that out of the 52 weeks a year, 52 other owners could be staying on the property you invested in.
 In return, you (and all other owners) have the task of claiming a week that is not already reserved, along with providing the payment for resort amenities and maintenance fees.

 What often gets misrepresented in timeshare sales pitches is that during the busiest times of the year, you may not have access to your vacation spot.
 That means your available vacation time is limited to a schedule you may never have a say in.

-There are three standard systems types for timeshares: fixed-week, floating-week, and points-based.
+Well, there are three standard systems for usage: fixed-week, floating-week, and points-based.

-A fixed-week timeshare, owners have the right to use the vacation property for a specific week (or weeks) every year.
+With a fixed weekly timeshare purchase, owners can use the vacation property every year for a specific week (or weeks).
 The upside is that the owner can know they'll get a particular week every year without stressing about someone else taking it.
 The downside is that changing or swapping the fixed week may be challenging.

-Points are the newest system within the timeshare industry, and many timeshare companies only operate on a points system.
-The points system credits are based on or used as a currency that allows you to "buy" time to use at a resort property.
+A points-based timeshare, sometimes referred to as a vacation club membership, is an ownership model in which owners receive a specific number of points each year instead of a set amount of weeks.
+Owners can then exchange these points for lodging at several in-network resorts.
+Points are the newest system within the timeshare industry, and many timeshare companies only operate on a point system.
+Points can be used to book vacation time at various properties within the timeshare company's network.
 The number of points you have to use to book a trip varies based on the vacation property, location of the property, and time of availability.

-Timeshare companies use a points-based system to allow internal or external timeshare exchanges.
+Many timeshare companies use a points-based system to utilize their internal or external timeshare exchange program.
 While the points system will enable owners to choose where they want to vacation, it can also limit users' ability to travel when and where they want to travel.
 That means points do not come with a set week or location, so using points to book a vacation can be difficult if the resort you want to stay at is booked two years in advance.

 Availability can be tough to navigate depending on the season unless you buy more points to bump you up and give you high enough status to book longer stays during busy times.
 The disparage of time allotted per family is often a risk of debt accumulation.
 Owners are encouraged to spend more money to gain more points, so they have a monopoly over the property.
 What is the difference between a timeshare and a vacation home?